AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   When selecting a different test profile or treatment, the preview link changes so you can have a link for each test profile and/or treatment, and compare the experiences.
+   When updating the content, or selecting a different test profile or treatment, the preview link is automatically refreshed.
+You can copy the link into different browser tabs, and compare the experiences.

 ## Make your code-based experience live {#code-based-experience-live}